LLM Wiki Skill: Build a Personal Knowledge Base with InfraNodus Gap Analysis

 retrieve_from_knowledge_base queries the

-ontology + wiki together — you get answers grounded in
+ontology + wiki together — you get answers grounded

-which connections, which gaps) instead of a flat
+clusters, which connections, which gaps) instead of a flat

-top-k chunk dump. generate_responses_from_graph
+top-k chunk dump.

-goes further and answers questions using the structure
+and answers questions

-of the graph itself as context.
+using the structure of the graph itself as

 4. Structural Diagnostics on Any Page or Cluster

-optimize_text_structure reads any wiki page (or
+optimize_text_structure reads any wiki page

-the whole wiki) and tells you whether it's
+(or the whole wiki) and tells you whether it's

 biased (tunnel vision on one cluster),